© Tungphoto | Dreamstime.com

 Feelings of tightness in chest muscles or anywhere in the upper body may be caused by health issues unrelated to the heart.
 Heartburn, which occurs when stomach acid moves up into the esophagus, can cause great discomfort right in the middle of your chest.
 A swallowing problem related to Parkinson’s disease or some other cause, can also cause pain in the chest.

 Muscle-related conditions such as fibromyalgia may trigger chest pain.
-The same is true for rib-cage injuries or strained pectoral muscles.
+Rib-cage injuries or strained pectoral muscles may also trigger tightness in chest.

 Of course, respiratory problems can also cause tightness or discomfort in your lungs.
 A blood clot in your lung, called , can be a painful and life-threatening condition.